Register Login

 ORDER BY 2 DESC;

-9. How can I determine which wait events in particular cause a high load?
+9. How to determine which wait events in particular cause a high load?

 V$SYSTEM_EVENT lists the accumulated values for all wait events since the database was started.
 You can use the following SQL command to determine the longest wait event: